 Take the time to write down some reasons as to why you should learn each soft skill.
-Start with a list of 3 - 5 reasons as to why you should learn each individual skill.
-For instance, if you want to learn how to communicate better, then take the time to write down 3 to 5 reasons as to why you should learn how to effectively communicate better and share them with friends and family for accountability.
+Start with a list of 3-5 reasons as to why you should learn each individual skill.
+For instance, if you want to learn how to communicate better, then take the time to write down 3-5 reasons as to why you should learn how to effectively communicate better and share them with friends and family for accountability.

-Practice and Work Individually On Each Soft Skill
+Practice & Work Individually On Each Soft Skill

 The next step to developing any soft skills is to practice each soft skill throughout your daily routine.
 Start small, and gradually work towards increasing the amount of practice you do.